Utility Bill Formats and Statement Layout References

 What Utility Bills Typically Include

 Despite regional and service-specific differences, most utility bills follow a recognisable information hierarchy.
-Common sections usually include:
+Common sections usually include:- Account holder details — name, service address, and account number

 - Billing period information — start and end dates of service coverage